bGZo/soul/pages/css.md

       #+END_NOTE
 - ## Basics
   - `position`
-    mark:: mark:: s the position of an element in a document
+    description:: description:: s the position of an element in a document
-    - five values #.ol
+    - five values \#.ol
       - static
       - relative
       - absolute